 - are likely to lead to changes in practice that will have a significant impact on a large number of patients across the UK

-- aim to fill a clear ‘evidence gap’, and are likely to generate new knowledge of direct relevance to the NHS
+- aim to fill a clear ‘evidence gap’, and are likely to generate new knowledge of direct relevance to the NHS and social care

 - have the potential for findings to be applied to other conditions or situations outside the immediate area of research